Pay

 The whole position, at a glance

-Held-to-date, released, approved-not-settled, and still-held sit on one card against the head contract, so the retainage balance is current instead of reconstructed at the end.
+Held-to-date, released, approved-not-settled, and still-held sit on one card against the prime contract, so the retainage balance is current instead of reconstructed at the end.

 Held automatically as you certify